 Eating within 3 hours of bedtime

-Strong stimulants of acid secretion (eg, coffee, alcohol)
+Strong stimulants of acid secretion (eg, caffeine, alcohol)

 Certain drugs (eg, anticholinergics)